 The Ensemble Bayona, artist in residence at the Auditorio de Zaragoza between 2017 and 2019, explores different ways to interpret the music from the composers of the late 19th century up to the present day.
-It focuses on innovation and musical quality.
+It focuses on innovation and new concert formats.
 The Ensemble Bayona believes in a musical philosophy free of limitations and prejudices.

-The Ensemble Bayona was awarded the Dwight and Ursula Mamlok Prize 2020 and will make their debut in the Konzerthaus Berlin in October 2021.
+The Ensemble Bayona was awarded the Dwight and Ursula Mamlok Prize 2020 and made their debut in the Konzerthaus Berlin in October 2021.
+The concert was recorded by Radio Deutschlandfunk.

 Music would not be the same without the influences of other art-forms like literature, painting, theatre and cinema.
 Ensemble Bayona believes in the strength of the interdisciplinary nature of music, a perspective that makes every single one of their projects stand out.
-They were honoured to receive the CREAR 2018 prize from the Youth College of Aragón in recognition of these innovative elements/ideas in their first concert in the Auditorium de Zaragoza.
-This ensemble has a flexible formation, which combines strings, winds and percussion according to the requirements of each programme.
-Being Eros Jaca the artistic director, its members are distinguished performers of an international level who share the strong desire to rise above the traditional concept of the classical concert and create authentic communication between the performers and the audience.
+They were honoured to receive the prize CREAR 2018 from the Youth College of Aragón in recognition of these innovative elements/ideas in their first concert in the Auditorium de Zaragoza.
+This ensemble has a flexible formation, which combines strings, winds, piano and percussion according to the requirements of each programme.
+Being Eros Jaca the artistic director, its members are distinguished performers who share the strong desire to rise above the traditional concept of the classical concert and create authentic communication between the performers and the audience.

 Oboe, he has collaborated with numerous Orchestras like the Opera House Zurich, Orquestra de la Comunitat Valenciana, Balearic Symphony Orchestra, Navarra Symphony Orchestra and the City of London Symphony Orchestra.
-He studied in the Hochschule der Künste Bern and in the University of the Arts of Zurich with amongst others Thomas Indermuhle , Simon Fuchs, Martin Frutiger and Kaspar Zimmermann.
+He studied in the Hochschule der Künste Bern and in the University of Arts of Zurich with amongst others Thomas Indermühle, Simon Fuchs, Martin Frutiger and Kaspar Zimmermann.

 Viola, she is the principal viola of the ‘Orquesta del Principado de Asturias’.
 She collaborates regularly with different orchestras and workes with conductors like Rusell Davies, Sir.
 Colin Davis y Herbert Blomstedt.
 She is a passionate chamber musician and enjoys teaching; she was for example a guest teacher in the ‘Laetitia Musica Summer-Academy’ in Hong Kong.
 She studied at the Conservatorium van Amsterdam with Marjolein Dispa and at the Universität Mozarteum Salzburg with Veronika Hagen.